Sneakers and a splash highlight wade in

 “We all know this isn’t a scientific approach because the water can be stirred up by a storm or the waves, but it is a very powerful way of saying this river is not as clean as it ought to be,” said Hoyer, wearing a Fowler Followers T-shirt.
 “And that’s why National Geographic covered it [in 1993], not so much for the scientific value, but it’s a way of saying to people that we have degraded this river.
 We have, nobody else has.”

-The event also saw Fowler, 96, and Hoyer, who turned 81 Sunday, get trapped in the mud and stumble, though neither man went completely underwater.
+The event also saw Fowler and Hoyer get trapped in the mud and stumble, though neither man went completely underwater.

-“I didn’t expect to go for a swim, but we used to do [this wade-in] at a different place where the bottom is a lot more stable,” Hoyer said.

-“I stepped down, and I couldn’t get my feet out,” Fowler said, “but [Hoyer] always comes to my rescue.”
+“I stepped down, and I couldn’t get my feet out,” Fowler said, “but [Hoyer] always come to my rescue.”

 “I felt like I was pulling dad’s arm out of his socket when I was pulling him back out,” Bernie Jr. said.